kubernetes-sigs/kubespray/docs/openeuler.md

 # OpenEuler

-[OpenEuler](https://www.openeuler.org/en/) Linux currently only supports the containerd runtime.
+[OpenEuler](https://www.openeuler.org/en/) Linux is supported with docker and containerd runtimes.

 **Note:** that OpenEuler Linux is not currently covered in kubespray CI and support for it is currently considered experimental.